deanrad/polyrhythm/README.md

 # Polyrhythm

-A library with (optional) React bindings for coordinating multiple streams of async using RxJS Observables.
+Polyrhythm is a Domain Specific Language for building UIs with JavaScript.

 Inspired by:

 - 💙JQuery.
 No, really.
 See [#on](https://api.jquery.com/on/) and [#trigger](https://api.jquery.com/trigger/).
 - 💜RxJS.
 Nearly as old as JQuery.